-Jan Bryan’s educational tenure includes K – 8 music teacher, primary classroom teacher, and university professor at the undergraduate and graduate levels, Director of the America Reads program at North Texas University, and curriculum author and co-author for the Texas Department of Education career tech division.
-Jan now serves as VP and National Education Officer for Renaissance Learning where she researches educational trends and initiatives and writes about her passion; the well-being of students.
-She has authored white papers focusing on the Power of an Effective Educator and RTI: The Next Generation of Data-Fueled Decision Making, and has been privileged to work with education professionals across the United States, in the UK, Australia, New Zealand, Jamaica, Quam and Pago, Pago.
+Dr. Bryan’s educational tenure includes K – 8 music teacher, primary classroom teacher, and assistant professor at the undergraduate and graduate levels.
+Jan now serves as VP and National Education Officer for Renaissance where she researches and writes about how educational trends best serve teachers and learners.
+She authored an elementary social studies series and co-authored a career tech series, for the Texas Education Agency.
+For Renaissance, Jan authored white papers focusing on what powers effective educators and Response to Intervention.
+She has been both blessed and humbled to work with education professionals across the United States, Canada, and in the UK, Australia, New Zealand, Jamaica, Guam and Pago, Pago.

 The Life-Changing Power of Abundant Reading